 David Son has been a professor in the Department of Chemistry at SMU since 1996.
 Dr. Son received his B.S. in chemistry from Andrews University (Berrien Springs, MI) and his Ph.D. in chemistry from Massachusetts Institute of Technology (Cambridge, MA).
 Dr. Son was a National Research Council Postdoctoral Fellow at the Naval Research Laboratory (Washington, D.C.) before coming to SMU.
 Dr. Son conducts research on the synthesis of inorganic and organometallic polymers for a variety of applications including drug delivery, additive manufacturing, and aerospace.
 At SMU, Dr. Son has been awarded the Altshuler Distinguished Teaching Award, the Thomas W. Tunks Distinguished University Citizen Award, and the ‘M’ Award.
 Dr. Son has also served as Faculty-in-Residence at Boaz Residential Commons since 2014.

 Jorden Terrazas is the Senior Student Worker in the Office of Engaged Learning.
-He is a Sophomore studying Pure Math and Data Science, with the ambition of attending graduate school for Mathematics.
+He is a Junior studying Pure Math and Data Science, with the ambition of attending graduate school for Mathematics.
 Jorden helps organize and visualize participation/demographic data for each of the programs hosted by the Office of Engaged Learning.
 At SMU, Jorden has participated in the Emerging Leaders program, and currently serves as the Office Liaison on the Engaged Learning Student Board.

 Aya Bellaoui is a first-year at SMU working with both Engaged Learning and Residence Life.
 She is double-majoring in Biology and Biochemistry and minoring in Spanish and French.
 Aya is on the pre-health track and aspires to become an orthopedic surgeon one day.
 She is also on the SMU cheer team!
 Aya enjoys physical activities such as dance, football, and soccer, loves theater, and finds great comfort in baking.
 During her little free time, she likes to sketch and design.
 She is a proud McNair Scholar, Rotunda Scholar, and Hegi Career Leader so if you are interested in any of the three, she is your go-to person!
 You will most likely find her at ACE (Academic Center of Excellence), Hughes Trigg (probably having coffee at Panera Bread), or Virginia-Snider.